 Autumn semester at the Institute begins in mid-September and runs through December, with exams typically held in January.
 Spring semester begins in mid-February and runs to early June, with exams typically held during June.
 See the Institute’s academic calendar for specific dates.

 Please note: HLS students spending a fall semester in Switzerland are expected to remain in Geneva during the HLS Winter Term to complete exams scheduled at that time.
 Students may only seek their instructor’s permission to make alternate arrangements for exams scheduled to take place during the HLS spring semester.

-Students interested in the Faculty of Law/Graduate Institute exchange program should follow the HLS Semester Abroad application process described on the Semester Abroad Eligibility and Application page.
+Students interested in the Faculty of Law/Graduate Institute exchange program should follow the HLS Semester Abroad application process described on the Semester Abroad: Planning and Application page.
 Students must designate one of the two schools as their primary affiliation and plan to take the majority of their courses there, although they may also cross-register at the other school.

 Students approved by the HLS Study Abroad Committee to spend a semester in Geneva must also complete the primary school’s online application for exchange students, which may include providing supporting documents such as transcripts, study plans, and information about proficiency in French.
 HLS will provide students nominated to study at the Faculty of Law or the Graduate Institute with more information on this process.

 The exchange agreement with the Faculty of Law and the Graduate Institute stipulates that up to two HLS JD students may study in Geneva each year.
 HLS may recommend more than two candidates but ultimately selections will be made by the Swiss schools.
 If a student is selected, he or she may be eligible for a scholarship offered by the Harvard Club of Switzerland.